MartinSadeghi/iReminder/README.md

-# iReminder

-Sure, here's an example README.md file for your iReminde iOS application:

 # iReminde

 iReminde is an iOS application that allows users to create and manage reminders.
 The app has two tab bar controllers: "Add Reminder" and "All Reminders".
 In the "Add Reminder" tab, users can create a new reminder with a title, date, and time.
 In the "All Reminders" tab, users can see all their saved reminders.